Nagayo Sensai

 Baron Nagayo Sensai (長与 専斎) was a medical doctor, educator and statesman in Meiji period Japan.

 Biography

 Nagayo was born to a family of traditional physicians in Ōmura Domain, Hizen Province (present day Ōmura Nagasaki Prefecture).
 After studies at the Gokōkan domain academy he studied rangaku under Ogata Kōan in Osaka, and returned to Ōmura afterwards to accept an official position with the domain and rank of samurai.

 With the establishment of the Nagasaki Naval Training Center and Dutch military advisors in Nagasaki in 1860, Nagayo assisted Matsumoto Jun and Dutch physician J. L. C. Pompe van Meerdervoort in establishing a medical training college which combined eastern and western medical practices.
-Nagayo continued to work with Pompe van Meerdervoot’s successor’s, Antonio Bauduin and Constant George van Mansveldt through 1868.
+Nagayo continued to work with Pompe van Meerdervoot’s successors, Antonio Bauduin and Constant George van Mansveldt, through 1868.
 The medical training college and its associated hospital is now part of Nagasaki University.